ayeh11/IW-code/README.md

 # Deep Learning for Archival Aerial Photography: Mapping Long-Term Socioenvironmental Change in Namibia

-This repository contains only the code and for preparing imagery and labels, training the models, segmenting, polygonization, post-processing, and evaluation for my IW.
-All data is removed for privacy.
+This repository contains only the code and for preparing imagery and labels, training the models, segmenting, polygonization,post-processing, and evaluation for my IW.
+Due to privacy issues with large scale aerial imagery, the data cannot be put onto a public repository.
+Please contact me directly if example data is needed.
+Thank you for your understanding.

 Quick layout
 - `0_original_data/` — (REMOVED IN THIS VERSION) raw imagery and original shapefiles